bertvv/ansible-role-mariadb/README.md

     - remove anonymous users
     - remove test database
 - Create users and databases
-- Manage configuration files `network.cnf`, and `server.cnf`
+- Manage configuration files `server.cnf` and `custom.cnf`

-This role only supports InnoDB as storage engine.
+Refer to the [change log](CHANGELOG.md) for notable changes in each release.

-If you like/use this role, please consider giving it a star!
+Do you use/like this role?
+Please consider giving it a star.
+If you [rate this role](https://galaxy.ansible.com/bertvv/dhcp) on Ansible Galaxy and find it lacking in some respect, please consider opening an Issue with actionable feedback or a PR so we can improve it.
 Thank you!

 ## Requirements